What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: Related Work

 \subsection{LLM for Recommendation}

 Recent research has explored two primary paradigms for integrating LLMs into recommendation pipelines.
 The first paradigm is LLM-centric, in which user behaviors and item attributes are converted into natural language descriptions and processed by a pre-trained LLM to directly generate recommendation outputs~\cite{geng2022recommendation, bao2023tallrec, liu2023chatgpt}.
 This approach treats recommendation as a language modeling task and leverages the generative strengths of LLMs.
 The second paradigm explores the use of LLMs as feature extractors to enhance recommender systems, focusing on different components such as prompt design~\cite{hou2022towards,zhang2024embsum,xu2024prompting}, aggregation strategies~\cite{zhang2024notellm,chen2024hllm}, or adaptation modules~\cite{yuan2023go,hou2023learning,liu2025llmemb}.
 While these studies demonstrate the potential of LLM-enhanced representations, they typically investigate specific techniques in isolation or under inconsistent setups, making it difficult to draw general conclusions about what design choices matter and why.
+This fragmentation has been noted in recent surveys, which underscore the need for standardized evaluation~\cite{wu2024survey, xi2024towards}.

 In contrast, our work introduces \sysName, a unified and modular framework that systematically decomposes the LLM-as-feature-extractor pipeline into four core modules.
 This design enables controlled comparisons across design dimensions and datasets, allowing us to derive actionable principles for building effective LLM-enhanced recommender systems.